 Alright, so now here's Eyal Segal reading Sholem Aleichem's &quot;Baranovitch Station&quot;.

 Eyal Segal: [00:05:00] Baranovitch Station.
 This time there were no more than a few dozen of us Jews, and we sat in the third class car in comparative comfort.
-That is, whoever had found a seat one; the other passengers stood leaning against the walls of the compartments, enjoying the conversation from there.
+That is, whoever had found a seat had one; the other passengers stood leaning against the walls of the compartments, enjoying the conversation from there.
 And what lively conversation it was!

 As usual, everyone was talking at once.
 It was early in the day, we had all had a good night's sleep, said our morning prayers, grabbed a bite more or less to eat, and even managed to light up a few cigarettes, and we were all in the mood to talk.
 Very much so, in fact.
 About what?
 About anything and everything.